mitrofin/mitrofin/README.md

 ### _Quality assurance engineer_ **\_\_\_\_**"SoftRyzen"

 - _Testing at all stages of product development.
-Requirements testing, design testing, API testing, GUI, functional, usability, performance, interoperability, security, accessibility, configuration, regression testing_;
+Requirements testing, design testing, API testing, GUI, functional, usability, performance, interoperability, security, accessibility, configuration, and regression testing. Тimely testing, especially in the early stages, reduced development time by 10-15%_;

-- _Creation of test documentation_;
+- _Creation of test documentation.
+A large number of checklists were created and more than 1000 bug reports were opened_;

-- _Verification of integration with the CRM system(ZOHO)_;

-- _Collaborating with management and dev/design teams to prevent failures in the early stages of development to increase the quality of the product_;
+- _Collaborated with management and development/design teams to

-- _Conducting interviews with candidates, сreation of a test web application, verification of test documentation_;
+  prevent failures at various stages of development, resulting in improved product quality and a 50% reduction in customer complaints_;

-- _Experience with relational databases and remote device management_;
+- _Worked with 2 relational databases (SQLite, PostgreSQL) mainly (select, update, delete) and remote device management_;

+- _Tested the API (Postman, Swagger), and sent more than 1000 requests with basic HTTP methods_;

+- _Conducting interviews with interns (more than 10), creating test web applications (3), and checking test documentation_;

 ---